-- Time your writing with a clock or timer so that you write about six aspects of your topic for equal amounts of time.
+- Time the writing with a clock or timer so that all six aspects of the topic are covered for equal amounts of time.

-- Even if you think you know what your topic and thesis statement will be, try cubing for a few minutes.
-You may discover a new "angle" for your paper and create new avenues of discussion that will give depth to your argument.
-Cubing may also help you determine the most interesting aspect of your topic.
-You then have a good start on focusing your paper.
+- Even if a writer thinks they know what their topic and thesis statement will be, they should try cubing for a few minutes.
+They may discover a new "angle" for the paper and create new avenues of discussion that will give depth to the argument.
+Cubing may also help determine the most interesting aspect of the topic.
+This physical metaphor can then provide a strong focus for writing a paper.

 Back to 'Getting Started'